HR Policies

 Section titled “Full-Time vs. Part-Time”These terms relate primarily to benefits eligibility.

-Full-time employees work 30 or more hours per week and are entitled to health benefits under the Affordable Care Act.
-Part-time employees work fewer than 30 hours.
+Full-time employees work 30 or more hours per week and are eligible for health benefits under the Affordable Care Act.

 Permanent vs. Temporary